araobp/data-science/STM32/MEMSMIC.md

 **Conclusion**

-The configuration 5 seems to be the best for feature engineering for the edge AI life log use case that I am planing to develop after this DFSDM evaluation.
+The configuration 5 seems to be the best for feature engineering for musical instrument recognition use case that I am planing to develop after this DFSDM evaluation.

 ## Bit shift operations on DFSDM